mbjames/learn-about-dinosaurs/README.md

-# Learn About Dinosaurs Top 5
+# Learn About Dinosaurs
-Application to learn about the top 5 dinosaurs.
+Application to learn about dinosaurs.
 # Run The Source Code
 #### Download Python
 https://www.python.org/downloads/